Resource Conservation (Energy) Program

-The Energy Program provides for renewable energy development, energy efficiency, and strategic energy planning.
+The Resource Conservation (Energy) Program provides for renewable energy development, energy efficiency, and strategic energy planning.
 The City of Carpinteria is committed to providing equitable, clean resilient power to the community.
-The Energy Program includes the implementation of community choice energy, strategic energy planning, and energy efficiency for residents and businesses.
+This Program includes the implementation of community choice energy, strategic energy planning, and energy efficiency for residents and businesses.

 Community Choice Energy